Creating safe, inclusive and respectful workplaces

 our programs drive change

 The me too movement has built a community of survivors from all walks of life.
-By bringing vital conversations about sexual violence into the mainstream, we’re helping to de-stigmatize survivors by highlighting the breadth and impact sexual violence has on thousands of women, and we’re helping those who need it to find entry points to healing.
+By bringing vital conversations about sexual violence into the mainstream, we’re helping to de-stigmatise survivors by highlighting the breadth and impact sexual violence has on thousands of women, and we’re helping those who need it to find entry points to healing.
 Ultimately, with survivors at the forefront of this movement, we’re aiding the fight to end sexual violence.
 We want to uplift radical community healing as a social justice issue and are committed to disrupting all systems that allow sexual violence to flourish”.

 All organisations can put in place measures to prevent and appropriately respond to sexual harassment in the workplace.